Wallball (children's game)

-Wallball, (less commonly known as tan), is a team sport played between a various number of players per team in which players hit a bouncy ball against a wall, using their hands.
+Wallball is a team sport played between a various number of players per team in which players hit a bouncy ball against a wall, using their hands.
 The game requires the ball to be hit to the floor before hitting the wall, but in other respects is similar to squash.
 One player on one team may bounce the ball against the wall so a player only on the opposing team cannot bounce it back to the wall.
 The last person to be holding the ball after everyone is out is the winner, and their team immediately wins the game.
 The game requires lots of motion, and especially benefits young athletes when playing mostly at schools.

 Wallball is derived from many New York City street games played by young people, often involving the Spalding hi-bounce balls popular in the 1950s.
-The game is similar to Gaelic Handball, butts up, aces-kings-queens, Chinese handball, Pêl-Law (Welsh handball), and American handball.
+The game is similar to Gaelic handball, butts up, aces-kings-queens, Chinese handball, Pêl-Law (Welsh handball), and American handball.
+Wallball is sometimes referred to as downball.